World's #1 finishing resource since 1989

 If anyone has a good idea, please help me; just send me how to do it and chemical names.
 Thanks.

-- pakistan,punjab sialkot
+- Pakistan,Punjab sialkot

 A. Hi cousin Tanveer.
 Topic 19 "How to Blacken Stainless Steel" offers a chemical approach to blackening stainless steel which you might try.
-Also see letter 1754 "Blackening stainless steel".
+Also see thread 1754 "Blackening stainless steel".
 But the less machinery and consistency you can apply, probably the less reliably satisfactory the finish.
 Good luck.

 Regards,